weapon etymology

 Detailed word origin of weapon

-*wēbnom Proto-Indo-European (ine-pro)
+*wēbnom Proto-Indo-European (ine)

 *wēpną Proto-Germanic (gem-pro) Weapon.